telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/event-binding.md

 # Event Binding

 The Blazor Report Viewer exposes events as properties of the __ClientEventsOptions__ object.
-The JavaScript API of the event handlers is available in          [HTML5 Report Viewer Events](https://docs.telerik.com/reporting/html5-report-viewer-reportviewer-events-ready).
+The JavaScript API of the event handlers is available in [HTML5 Report Viewer Events]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/events/ready()%}).

 ## Bind to a report viewer event

 To attach an event handler to the viewer, specify the name of the event handler function in the __ClientEventsOptions__ object.
 The function name should be fully qualified, e.g. "*window.trvEventHandlers.exportBegin* ", or just "*trvEventHandlers.exportBegin* " (the "*window* " qualifier is optional).
 The event handler functions should be implemented inside *wwwroot/index.html* (Blazor WebAssembly) or *Pages/_Host.cshtml* (Blazor Server).
 For example, we can attach handlers to the __ExportBegin__ and __ExportEnd__ events of the viewer:

 ````c#
 <ReportViewer